ejcx/passgo/README.md

 After the site information is added, the site's generated private key is thrown away.

-###### Protecting Your Public Key.
-Syncing a plaintext public key that is used for encrypting new site data to a remote server is risky if the remote server is malicious.
-Because of this, an HMAC of your public key is calculated with a separate key than your symmetric master key, based on your master password and a separate 32 byte salt.

 ## Threat model
 The threat model of passgo assumes there are no attackers on your local machine.
-The passgo vault also protects itself from the remote git server by maintaining a keyed integrity hash of the password vault.
-The git server is unable to change site information, decrypt site information, or read passwords.
-Remote git servers can delete commits and changes without being detected when cloning or pulling a passwords vault.
-Fixing this is not possible by any password manager.
+The passgo vault puts some level of trust in the remote git repository.

+An evil git server could modify the public key of your vault.
+If the evil git server does this then passgo will tell you that the Vault integrity cannot be verified the next time you attempt to read a password.